atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 <h1 style="text-align: center;">
-The Everettian Many-Worlds Interpretation
+The Everettian Many-Worlds Interpretation of Quantum Mechanics
 </h1>

-**TODO: Get the actual qtrace outputs and plug them in**

-*An Intuitive Guide for Quantum Computing Practitioners*
+<p style="text-align: center;"> <em>An Intuitive Guide to Many-Worlds Interpretation (MWI) for Quantum Computing Practitioners</em></p>

-# 1. Introduction
+# Introduction

 Quantum mechanics is perhaps the most precisely tested theory in all of science.
 Yet nearly a century after its formulation, physicists still disagree about what it means.
-The mathematical formalism --- the Schrödinger equation, wavefunctions, operators --- is agreed upon.
+The mathematical formalism, the Schrödinger equation, wavefunctions, and operators, is agreed upon.
 The disagreement is about interpretation: what is the wavefunction, and what happens when we measure a quantum system?